dependabot/api-docs/README.md

 Dependabot uses GitHub access tokens to authenticate users.
 To use the API:
-- Create a [GitHub personal access token](https://github.com/settings/tokens) with the `repo` permissions (so the token can be used for private repos)
+- Create a [GitHub personal access token](https://github.com/settings/tokens) with `repo` permissions (so the token can see private repos)
-- Add a `Authorization: Personal <token>` header to all requests
+- Add an `Authorization: Personal <token>` header to all requests using this access token

 We use the access token you provide to ensure you have sufficient GitHub permissions to undertake any actions you request through the Dependabot API.